 This script is configured to run seven days a week using the Windows scheduler.
-The script truncates the journal, replays it into the offline\db directory, creates a new checkpoint from the resulting database files, then recreates the offline\db directory from the new checkpoint.
+The script truncates the journal, replays it into the offline_db directory, creates a new checkpoint from the resulting database files, then recreates the offline_db directory from the new checkpoint.

-This procedure rebalances and compresses the database files in the offline\db directory.
-These can be rotated into the live database directory on an occasional (e.g. monthly) basis using [TODO].
+This procedure rebalances and compresses the database files in the offline_db directory.
+These can be rotated into the live database directory on an occasional (e.g. monthly) basis using Section 7.3.7, "recreate-live-from-offline-db.ps1".